SQL Database RAG App

 Step 3: Executing SQL query

-I developed the executor component here to execute SQL query.
+I developed the executor component in executor.py to execute SQL query.

 There is only 1 function, execute_query.
 This function will